 While the railroads’ proposed work rule reforms cover all crafts, the impact of those proposals vary by craft and include the following:

-- Changes to various provisions that limit subcontracting flexibility in areas that are not core to our operations, do not align with the best deployment and utilization of our skilled employees, impede our ability to perform regular maintenance and repair and respond promptly to unexpected events, and impose significant additional cost, delay and operational impact throughout our network.
+- Changes to various provisions that limit subcontracting flexibility in areas that are not core to operations, do not align with the best deployment and utilization of skilled employees, impede the ability to perform regular maintenance and repair and respond promptly to unexpected events, and impose significant additional cost, delay and operational impact throughout the network.

-- Eliminating or revising other work rules that inhibit efficient operations and modernizing outdated agreement terms to correspond to current standards in American transportation, including relaxing arbitrary geographical limits on work performed by train crews, allowing for greater flexibility to timely deploy well-trained teams to critical projects, and sun setting excessive forms and lengths of furlough protections not enjoyed elsewhere in U.S. industries.
+- Eliminating or revising other work rules that inhibit efficient operations and modernizing outdated agreement terms to correspond to current standards in American transportation.
+This includes relaxing arbitrary geographical limits on work performed by train crews, allowing for greater flexibility to timely deploy well-trained teams to critical projects and sun-setting excessive forms and lengths of furlough protections not enjoyed elsewhere in U.S. industries.